Monday, June 3

 This session will explore the need for security and privacy around the creation, management, and distribution of identities as it pertains to a healthcare organization and why identity is one, if not the most, important factor in securing your environment.
 AMC’s challenges with identity management are compounded by the prevalence of multi-role identities.
 A single person can have identities associated as a student, intern, faculty, patient, employee, etc. Learn how to effectively manage multi-role identities so organizations can ensure they are provisioned and deprovisioned efficiently and securely while creating the correct permissions in all cloud and on-premises systems and applications.
 Learn how the University of Kansas Health System put this into practice and what they are doing to ensure security and privacy through the management of their identities.

 Learn how Integris Health is addressing their business challenges, including the increasing demands of compliance requirements and lack of visibility into clinical applications like Epic and Cerner.
 They are in the midst of building an integrated identity program with SailPoint.
-Learn about the successes and lessons learned while constructing a security and compliance strategy and team centered around identity access governance and administration, and what they recommend other healthcare providers consider when building a program that that protects and secures access to patients’ private healthcare information.
+Learn about the successes and lessons learned while constructing a security and compliance strategy and team centered around identity access governance and administration, and what they recommend other healthcare providers consider when building a program that protects and secures access to patients’ private healthcare information.

 Exploring Opportunities and Challenges in Creating Learning Health Systems